VENKAT-vz/Casestudy-with-spring-security/README.md

 <center>Casestudy with Spring Secutity</center>
 <pre>
+-> Import the project
--> Import and run this project
+      and change the server port and password in the properties and run this project
       In postman:
             POST method with URL  "http://localhost:1133/users/addUser"
                   In the body, to register a customer